Army Approves Dakota Access Pipeline Route, Paving Way For The Project's Completion

 In a Jan.
 31 statement, the tribe said it would "vigorously pursue legal action to ensure the environmental impact statement order issued late last year is followed so the pipeline process is legal, fair and accurate."

-A request by the tribe to halt the project was not granted by a U.S. district judge, as The Chicago Tribune reported.
+A request by the tribe to halt the project was not granted by a U.S. district judge, as the Chicago Tribune reported.

 The director of the Indigenous Environmental Network, which has helped organize demonstrations against the pipeline since last summer, released a statement promising to fight the Army's decision.
 "The granting of an easement, without any environmental review or tribal consultation, is not the end of this fight — it is the new beginning," he wrote.